baptiste-bl/variable-dataflow-tracer/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache 2 license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact